 How Strict are the Requirements Compared to Banks?

-Although the documentation you’ll need is often less extensive than needed by traditional banks, the gap is closing according to published reports.
+Although the documentation you’ll need is often less extensive when seeking online funding for small business, the gap is closing according to published reports.
 Make sure you know what you’ll need for the application that’s often the final step in getting funded.

 How Will Your Information be Used?